 Year End Retreat, December 28th, 6pm–January 1st at noon.
 Persons can come for daytime practice only each day or start overnights on 29th, 30th.

-To register send an e-mail to: email@example.com to include the following: Name, age, address, gender, beginner to meditation?
+To register for the above overnight retreats send an e-mail to: firstname.lastname@example.org to include the following: Name, age, address, gender, beginner to meditation?
 Any medical conditions that might limit you movements/participation, prescribed medications?